 - Never let your child swim alone!
 Always have an adult present.

-- Attentively watch your child while they swim, that means no phones or distractions!
+- Attentively watch your child while they swim, which means no phones or distractions!

 - Designate a Water Watcher.
-More eyes does not = more safety.
+More eyes do not = more safety.
 Everyone assumes someone else is watching.
 Designate a person and rotate every 15 minutes.

 - Always wear a life jacket near the water!

-I grew up swimming so I knew early on in my time as mom that I wanted my kids to also be comfortable with the water and maybe even love it as much as I did.
+I grew up swimming so I knew early on in my time as a mom that I wanted my kids to also be comfortable with the water and maybe even love it as much as I did.
 Emler Swim School has a wonderful thing called Bathtime Babies.
 They offer this as a free class, for babies 2 months to 6 months!
-Little guy and I jumped in (literally) for this opportunity!
-I also love how he can swim in just a swim diaper !
+The little guy and I jumped in (literally) for this opportunity!
+I also love how he can swim in just a swim diaper!
 This class is an absolutely amazing bonding experience with your baby!
-Although it acclimates baby to water, I think a huge benefit of this class is all the information that they have for moms and dads and grandmas and care takers.
-Details about water safety and how babies have a reflex in their early months that can be a leaping point to learning how to swim.
+Although it acclimates baby to water, I think a huge benefit of this class is all the information that they have for moms and dads and grandmas and caretakers.
+Details about water safety and how babies have a reflex in their early months can be a leaping point to learning how to swim.

 Emler has been such an amazing experience for our whole family.
-Both boys have been in lessons since Little Guy turned 2 months in mid September.
+Both boys have been in lessons since Little Guy turned 2 months in mid-September.
 Big boy has quickly jumped up from the Waterbabies to Super Waterbabies and now Extreme Waterbabies.
-I love the confidence and excitement he has while carrying his special swim Speedo bag !
+I love the confidence and excitement he has while carrying his Speedo Bag!
 This summer he is going to start Advanced Aquatots.
-His skills have improved so much it is amazing to see him jump into to the water turn around and grab the wall.
+His skills have improved so much it is amazing to see him jump into the water turn around and grab the wall.

 I can’t wait to see how both boys do with swimming over the summer.
 Interested in swimming lessons for the Summer?
-Emler summer semester starts June 9th.
+Emler’s summer semester starts June 9th.

 Does your family love the water too?
 Where is your favorite place to swim and play?